 Layer 4 -- Growing What Works

-Through your various launches, you’ll discover occasional offerings that your audience loves the best, that they’re most likely to buy.
+Through your launches, you’ll discover some offerings that your audience loves the most... the products/services that they’re most likely to buy from you.

-Now, you can add the “final” layer, which is unlimited — continual growth of what is working!
+Now, you can add the “final” layer, which is continual growth of what is working!

 This is where you:

-You can apply these 4 layers to launching any authentic business, and to keep innovating and creating additional offerings.
+You can apply these 4 layers to launching and growing any authentic business.

-My final encouragement to you is — all along the way of applying these layers, keep on returning to, and being a champion for, your highest and deepest values.
+All along the way, keep returning to (and being a champion for) your highest and deepest values.